 Is Twitch Good for Streamers?

 When people think “streamers” they typically think of “Twitch.”
-People who’ve been on the platform for a while are more-or-less familiar with how it works, and there is a wealth of guides, tutorials, and support available that other platforms don’t have yet.
-In the last several years, they’ve also introduced new opportunities for small streamers to earn revenue like the Twitch Affiliate Program.
+People who’ve been on the platform for a while are more or less familiar with how it works, and there is a wealth of guides, tutorials, and support available that other platforms don’t have yet.
+In the last several years, they’ve also introduced new opportunities for small streamers to earn revenue, like the Twitch Affiliate Program.